 Day 1 Total Distance:

 10 to 11 kilometers.
 Arrive by bus at Km.
 82. From the station, cross the pedestrian bridge that crosses the Urubamba River and begin the gentle ascent to the Inca ruins of Llactapata, where Bingham and his team first camped on their way to Machu-Picchu.
-Then the trail ascends, following the Cusichaca River, reaching Huayllabamba.
+Then, the trail ascends, following the Cusichaca River, reaching Huayllabamba.
 To get to this small town, the only one on the road still inhabited, you must climb for three hours.
 Most groups spend the night here preparing for the arduous journey up Dead Woman’s Pass.

 Day 2 Total Distance:

 Eleven kilometers Although the same as the first day in terms of distance, day 2 is perhaps the most challenging day of the trip.
 From Huayllabamba, a steep hour-long climb awaits you to the ruins of Llulluchayoc (3,800 meters).
-Catch your breath and get ready for another 90-minute to 2-hour steep ascent through cloud forest to Llulluchapampa, an isolated village situated on a flat mountain meadow.
+Catch your breath and get ready for another 90-minute to 2-hour steep ascent through cloud forest to Llulluchapampa, an isolated village on a flat mountain meadow.
 Spectacular views of the valley below will keep your mind off the steep ascent.
 From Llulluchapampa, climb the quadruple incline to the Abra de Warmiwañusca (Dead Woman’s Pass), the trek’s first pass and the highest point (4,200 meters).
-The two ½-hour climbs are a mental and physical challenge, subjecting hikers to the killer sun on the way up and thin air and bitterly cold winds at the top.
+The two ½-hour climbs are a mental and physical challenge, subjecting hikers to the killer sun on the way up, thin air, and bitterly cold winds at the top.
 Don’t be surprised if snow or freezing rain greets you at the gathering.
 However, the mind-blowing views will inevitably distract you from the cold and physically demanding ascent that will numb your body.
 Be sure to shelter from the wind as you gaze out over the valley below.
 Between Huayllabamba and Warmiwañusca, there are three places to camp if you need to rest.
 The most popular among these is Three White Stones.
 The trail descends steeply down stone steps towards the Pacaymayo Valley (3,600 meters).
 This area also offers a great place to camp, and if you’re lucky, you might catch a glimpse of the ever-playful spectacled bears.

 Day 3 Total Distance:

-Fifteen kilometers About an hour’s walk to the next pass, Abra de Runkuracay, you will come across the intriguing ruins of Runkuracay.
+Fifteen kilometers.
+About an hour’s walk to the next pass, Abra de Runkuracay, you will come across the intriguing ruins of Runkuracay.
 The name means “basket-shaped” and is a fitting title for the unique circular ruins found among those along the way.
 It is a steep climb of 45 minutes to an hour to the second pass (3,900 meters) from the ruins.
-On the summit, there is another camp, where you will find magnificent views of the Vilcabamba mountain range.
+On the summit is another camp, where you will find magnificent views of the Vilcabamba mountain range.
 Follow the trail through a naturally formed tunnel and up a spectacular stone staircase to the ruins of Sayacmarca (3,500 meters).
 These beautiful ruins include ritual baths and terraced viewpoints overlooking the Aobamba Valley.
 It is believed that this quiet area was once a resting place for ancient travelers traversing the Inca Trail.
 You can camp near the remains of an aqueduct that once supplied the old settlement with water.
 From Sayacmarca, the trail descends through a remarkably well-preserved Inca trail into a thick cloud forest.
 You will be amazed by exotic ﬂora such as orchids, bromeliads, and unique bird species.
 The trail meanders towards Conchamarca, another rest stop for the weary.
 Go through another Inca tunnel and follow the path up a gentle two-hour climb to the third pass and the ruins of Phuyupatamarca (3,800 meters).

 This section of the trail, whose name translates to “Town Above the Clouds,” offers spectacular views of the Urubamba Valley in one direction and a great view of the snow-capped peaks of the Salcantay (Wild Mountain) in the other.
 The ruins include six small baths.